 With that being said, if you’re struggling to navigate the platform to prospect more effectively, here are 10 tips to help you out.

 The first place someone makes a judgement of you will be on your headline and your profile.
 If the headline isn’t relevant?
 Ignored.
 If the biography on your LinkedIn profile doesn’t reach out and grab the person looking at it then you might have lost them.
 Imagine you’re advertising your product or service and then apply that logic to yourself.
 You have 30 seconds to impress or persuade.
 Consider the pain point of your ideal prospect and make it known that you are the answer to their problems.
 Keep it short, sweet and savvy.

 The Importance of Connection

 Building your connections is vital to prospecting effectively on LinkedIn.
 Connect to as many relevant people as you can to broaden your network and bring more opportunities your way.
 Sending a message to introduce yourself before the prospect chooses to connect with you is a more courteous way to go about it.
 The other person is then more likely to connect and be open to what you may have to offer each other.
 Not everybody is comfortable with connecting to those they don’t know in real life, so just be mindful of that.

 Be A List Person

 I think I just heard the groans of a nation that can’t stand curating or sticking to lists.
-If you spend just a few minutes a day creating a list of people who you’d like to connect with or send a conversation starter too.
+If you spend just a few minutes a day creating a list of people who you’d like to connect with or send a conversation starter to.
 LinkedIn offers a great feature for this through its advanced search.
-You can apply certain criteria to comb through potential prospects who best reflect the type of client you’re looking for.
+You can apply certain criteria to comb through potential prospects on LinkedIn who best reflect the type of client you’re looking for.
 If you upgrade to LinkedIn Sales Navigator, then the criteria with which you can search expands even further.